Ivory42/Drones/README.md

 # Custom Drones for TF2

-# This branch is currently NOT stable and is far from complete, the Release branch is currently stable and OKAY to use, but may be harder to follow.
+# This branch is currently a WIP and NOT stable.
+Functionality exists and there is an exmaple plugin for a HL2 Hunter Chopper which works.
+However, this branch is still highly experimental and updates will frequently break things.

 ## Version 2.0 of Custom Drones.
-At this point the plugin is more like custom vehicles but I'm not going to bother changing the name as they can still be used as drones as well.
+Some of the information in this readme is outdated, but most of it is up to date.

-This rewrite completely changes everything about the codebase to make it easier to follow and more modern looking.
-Structs are used to create a more object oriented look and make the entire plugin easier to follow.
+This rewrite completely changes everything about the codebase with several QoL changes.
+Setting up basic drones can now be done without any other plugins; weapons now have native functionality and do not need to be handled in sub-plugins anymore.
+A new `WeaponType_Custom` specification has been added to have weapons function as they did before.

-Spawnable drones that can be piloted by the player that owns it.
+Spawnable drones that can be piloted by players.
 There is an example drone under `configs/drones/example_drone.txt`.
 Drone plugins are placed under `plugins/drones/` and a template can be found under `scripting/drones/example_drone.sp`.

 ## Commands